1. One thing you can’t train without:

 I like a lot of dance hall, reggae, and hip-hop.

-9. Point in your career, at any level, when you realized you
+9. Point in your career, at any level, when you realized you were special:

 I think it all started in 2002, when I was 15 and I won the World Junior Championships, a competition for under-20s.
 It’s unusual for a 15-year-old to beat 19-year-olds.